Jonathan Bozas known by all as Jonty.

 Jonty is also the founder of www.photosforfood2020.com which he started during the hard lockdown.
 This was done as a way of ensuring his and fellow guides survival but to also put food on the tables in the communities that surround our wild areas.
 Conservation and community are always at the forefront of his mind and his love and belief in a brighter future for this incredible country are key factors that drive Jonty's passion for our amazing Africa.

-Most recently Jonty has been working with Wild Wonderful World as a director for their non-profit organisation, helping to facilitate wildlife and community solutions across Africa.
+Most recently Jonty has been working with Wild Wonderful World as a director for their non-profit organisation, helping to facilitate wildlife and community solutions across Africa - as well as a director of Wild Wonderful World Safaris.
 And private guiding in between those projects is a great way for Jonty to find the next community project or the next conservation project to throw himself into.